 Figure out what your students need to know to survive or to meet their goals and focus on that!
 Whether that means teaching them how to read food labels, fill out a job application, or make doctor’s appointments over the phone, focus on what will make the biggest difference in their day-to-day life.

-I know how hard it can be to figure out what to teach a brand new class of beginners, which is why I’m working on creating a super organized, helpful, and ready-to-use set of lesson plans specifically for your adult learners who are at the beginning of their language learning journey!
+I know how hard it can be to figure out what to teach a brand new class of beginners, which is why I’ve created an organized, helpful, and ready-to-use set of lesson plans specifically for your adult learners who are at the beginning of their language learning journey!

-Check out our Workbooks page to learn more about this new lesson unit coming to Everyday ESL soon!
-So, You Need to Learn English… is a set of lesson plans with over 15 printable worksheets and resources to help you help your students!
+Check out our Workbooks page to learn more about our lesson unit!
+So, You Need to Learn English… is a set of lesson plans with 20 printable worksheets and resources to help you help your students!

 Remember They’re Adults